 Few options are available for managing arthritis on foot.
 Your physician may prescribe steroid shots or pain relievers to reduce the discomfort or swelling.
 You may also choose to contact a physical therapist to learn about activities that can keep your foot mobile.

-A cane or braces will allow you to walk confidently with better stability.
+A cane or foot or ankle braces will allow you to walk confidently with better stability.
 In the absence of these treatments, you may consider a surgical procedure to replace or fuse damaged joints.

 The right Shoe for Arthritis